2025년 10월 고2 모의고사 영어영역

 She displayed musical talent from an ____ age.

-At 12, during ____ first classical recital, her parents' seats, originally near the front, were moved to the back against their will to make seats for white people.
+At 12, during her first classical recital, ____ parents' seats, originally near the front, were moved to the back against their will to make seats for white people.

 25년 10월 고2 모의고사 29번